Decadent Dairy Free Roasted Pumpkin Soup Recipe

 - Add in the roasted pumpkin, using a wooden spoon to break up larger pieces into chunks.

-- Add in the stock, stir, and raise heat to high.
+- Add in the stock, stir, and raise the heat to high.

 - Bring the mixture to a full boil, then immediately reduce the heat to simmer and cover.
 Cook for 15 minutes, stirring every 3-5 minutes.